What Are The Celebrations in Turkey?

 Related Article: Religious Festivals in Turkey.

 Ramadan Festival in Turkey

 Ramadan Festival, also called the Candy Festival by many, is an official holiday that is celebrated in Turkey every year, following a month of fasting in Ramadan.
-It is a three-day festival and it is a time of coming together with loved ones, visiting relatives, paying respect to the elderly, and helping the poor.
+It’s a three-day festival and it’s a time of coming together with loved ones, visiting relatives, paying respect to the elderly, and helping the poor.

 The Festival of Sacrifice in Turkey

 Festival of Sacrifice is a religious festival that is celebrated in Turkey by the Islamic population every year.
 It’s a four-day-long public holiday with the tradition of sacrificing cattle or sheep and giving away the meat to the poor.
 Just like the Ramadan Festival, the festival of Sacrifice is also a time of visiting relatives and friends, helping the poor, and coming together with the community.